rganeshphanindra/nba-team-dominance-sql-analysis/README.md

-# NBA Team Dominance — SQL Analysis (PostgreSQL)

-## Overview

-This project analyzes NBA team performance across seasons and eras using SQL as the primary tool.
-The goal is to understand how teams win, how performance changes over time, and which teams were truly dominant relative to their competition.

-Python and Jupyter are used to run queries and visualize results.

----

-## Key Questions Explored

-This project focuses on seven core analytical questions:

-1. How has each team performed season-by-season?
-   Win percentage, year-over-year change, and short-term performance trends using rolling windows.

-2. Is there a real home-court advantage?
-   Comparison of home vs away performance and the size of the home-advantage gap.

-3. Which teams improved or declined the most, era by era?
-   Biggest year-over-year jumps and drops in win percentage, grouped by decade.

-4. Which teams showed sustained dominance over multiple seasons?
-   Five-season rolling win percentage combined with stability (low volatility).

-5. Are wins backed by actual dominance?
-   Using average point differential and rolling averages to separate close wins from true control.

-6. Are teams winning because of offense or defense?
-   Breaking down scoring vs points allowed to see what drives success.

-7. Who were the most dominant teams relative to their league context?
-   Normalizing performance against league averages to compare teams across eras fairly.

----

-## Why This Matters

-Raw stats don’t tell the full story in sports analytics.

-A 1970s team and a 2010s team cannot be compared directly without context.
-Win percentage alone doesn’t explain how teams win.
-Era-normalized metrics help separate true dominance from inflated raw numbers.

-This project explicitly addresses those problems using SQL.

----

-## Technical Stack

-- Database: PostgreSQL
-- Querying: Advanced SQL
-- Analysis Style: Analytics-engineering approach
-- Notebook: Jupyter (query execution and visualization only)

----

-## SQL Techniques Used

-This project intentionally demonstrates production-level SQL skills:

-- Common Table Expressions (CTEs)
-- Window functions (`LAG`, `AVG OVER`, `STDDEV`)
-- Rolling metrics (3-season, 5-season windows)
-- Ranking and dense ranking
-- Conditional aggregation
-- Era / decade grouping
-- League-normalized comparisons
-- Clean schema separation (staging → analytics)

-All analytical logic lives in SQL.

----

-## About the Data

-The project uses a public NBA historical dataset (games, teams, scoring data).

-Raw data files are not included in this repository due to size limits.
-The focus here is on query logic and analytical thinking, not data hosting.

-Instructions for sourcing the data are described inside the notebook.

----

-## How to Use This Project

-- Read the SQL files to understand the analytical logic.
-- Use the notebook to see:
-  - how queries are executed
-  - how results are interpreted
-  - simple visualizations that support the SQL analysis
+NBA Team Dominance — SQL Analysis (PostgreSQL) Overview

+This project analyzes NBA team performance across seasons and eras using SQL as the primary analytical tool.

+The objective is not just to count wins or rank teams, but to understand:

+how teams actually win,

+how performance evolves over time,

+and which teams were truly dominant relative to their league context.

+This is a SQL-first project.
+Python and Jupyter are used only for query execution and result visualization.
+All analytical logic, transformations, and metrics are implemented in SQL.

+Data Modeling Approach

+Rather than querying raw data directly, this project follows a three-layer analytics architecture:

+raw → staging → analytics

+This mirrors real-world data engineering and analytics workflows used in production environments.

+Raw Layer

+The raw schema contains data exactly as received from the source.

+Characteristics:

+No transformations

+No cleaning

+No assumptions

+One-to-one mapping with the original dataset

+Purpose:
+The raw layer exists for traceability.
+If downstream results appear incorrect, this layer provides a reliable source of truth.

+Staging Layer

+The staging schema standardizes and cleans the raw data.

+Responsibilities:

+Data type casting (strings → integers, dates, booleans)

+Handling nulls and invalid values

+Column name normalization

+Resolving inconsistent formats across tables

+No analysis is performed at this stage.
+The goal is to produce clean, reliable, and reusable inputs for analytics.

+Handling data quality issues once in staging prevents logic duplication and downstream errors.

+Analytics Layer

+The analytics schema contains analysis-ready tables.

+This is where business logic lives:

+Fact tables defined at the correct grain

+Dimension tables for teams and seasons

+Reusable metrics designed for multiple analytical queries

+Examples:

+fact_team_game: one row per team per game

+dim_team, dim_season: descriptive context tables

+By the time data reaches this layer:

+joins are simple,

+queries are readable,

+logic is reusable and consistent.

+This separation makes the analysis scalable and easier to reason about.

+Key Analytical Questions

+This project answers seven focused analytical questions.
+Each query is designed to demonstrate a specific SQL concept and analytical skill.

+Query 1 — Team Performance Over Time

+Question
+How has each team performed season by season, and how is that performance trending?

+What this shows

+Season-level win percentage

+Year-over-year change using LAG

+Short-term momentum via a 3-season rolling average

+Why it matters
+Single-season success can be noisy.
+Trends reveal sustained performance.

+SQL concepts used

+CTEs

+Window functions

+Rolling averages

+Query 2 — Home vs Away Performance

+Question
+Is home-court advantage real, and how large is it?

+What this shows

+Win percentage at home vs away

+Home-minus-away performance gap per season

+Why it matters
+Some teams rely heavily on home advantage, while others perform consistently regardless of venue.

+SQL concepts used

+Conditional aggregation

+CASE-based pivot logic

+Query 3 — Era-wise Improvements and Declines

+Question
+Which teams experienced the biggest improvements or collapses across different eras?

+What this shows

+Largest year-over-year performance jumps

+Steepest declines

+Grouping by decade (1940s, 1950s, etc.)

+Why it matters
+League pace, rules, and talent distribution change over time.
+This avoids unfair cross-era comparisons.

+SQL concepts used

+Window functions

+Ranking within partitions

+Decade-based grouping

+Query 4 — Sustained Dominance

+Question
+Which teams remained elite across multiple seasons?

+What this shows

+5-season rolling win percentage

+Performance stability measured using standard deviation

+Why it matters
+True dominance is sustained, not accidental.

+SQL concepts used

+Rolling windows

+Statistical aggregation

+Ranking

+Query 5 — Are Wins Backed by Control?

+Question
+Are teams winning close games, or consistently dominating opponents?

+What this shows

+Average point differential

+Rolling 3-season point differential trends

+Why it matters
+Win percentage alone can mask underlying performance quality.

+SQL concepts used

+Derived metrics

+Rolling averages

+Query 6 — Offense vs Defense

+Question
+Are teams winning because they score more, or because they defend better?

+What this shows

+Average points scored

+Average points allowed

+Net point differential

+Defensive ranking based on points allowed

+Why it matters
+Teams succeed through very different strategic profiles.

+SQL concepts used

+Aggregations

+Ranking

+Metric comparison

+Query 7 — Era-Normalized Dominance

+Question
+How dominant was a team relative to its own league, not historical extremes?

+What this shows

+Team performance vs league average within the same season

+Normalized point differential

+Fair cross-era comparison

+Why it matters
+This avoids directly comparing fundamentally different eras of basketball.

+SQL concepts used

+Subqueries

+Joins between team-level and league-level aggregates

+Normalization logic

+Tools Used

+PostgreSQL

+Advanced SQL

+Jupyter Notebook (execution and visualization only)

+Repository Structure
+nba-team-dominance-sql-analysis/
+├── SQL/
+│   ├── create_schema.sql
+│   ├── create_raw_tables.sql
+│   ├── create_staging_tables.sql
+│   ├── create_analytics_tables.sql
+│   ├── load_raw_tables.sql
+│   └── all_queries.sql
+│
+├── notebooks/
+│   └── NBA_SQL_Analysis.ipynb
+│
+├── README.md
+└── .gitignore

+Final Notes

+This project is designed to be read and reviewed, not just executed.

+Its purpose is to demonstrate:

+clear analytical thinking,

+strong SQL fundamentals,

+comfort with data modeling,

+and the ability to turn raw data into meaningful insight.

+This reflects how I would approach an analytics problem in a real production environment.